Table of Contents

 The area is almost completely made up out of old historical buildings.
-Most of them dating back to the 15th century.
-It’s located next to the Central Station and is considered to be the entrance to Amsterdam.
+Some of them dating back to the 16th or 17th century.
+The oldest building in the city – the Oude Kerk – even dates back to the year 1300.
+De Wallen is located next to the Central Station and is considered to be the entrance of Amsterdam.

 The word ‘Wallen’ comes from the canals that cross section the Red Light District; the Oudezijds Voorburgwal and the Oudezijds Achterburgwal.
 A ‘burgwal’ means ‘defensive wall’ with a canal in front, but now the name is used for the canals itself, which were dug as a defense for Amsterdam.
-That’s why the whole neighborhood is now called “De Wallen” in Dutch.
+That’s why the whole neighborhood is now called “De Wallen” in Dutch. (source)

 Amsterdam, De Wallen, Oudezijds Achterburgwal.

 Despite what many people might think about de Wallen area – also known as Red Light District – it isn’t really that big.
 The total size of de Wallen is 1 km2.
 The prostitution area itself measures around 250 meters by 250 meters.

 Window brothel prostitution takes place in De Wallen area in the following streets:

 More Info: Window Brothel Map

 The area also offers many other forms of other erotic entertainment.
 These include many sex shops, stripbars and erotic theatres.
 Casa Rosso and the Bananenbar being the most famous for live sex shows.
-A more modern erotic entertainment option is the recently opened 5D Porn Cinema.
+A more modern erotic entertainment option is the recently opened 5D Pornokino.
 De Wallen also has many bars and coffeeshops.

-Restaurants and bars open and close spread out throughout the day.
+Restaurants und Cafés open and close spread out throughout the day.
 You can have breakfast starting from 8:00 am.
 Most restaurants close around 10:00 pm.
-The latest closing time for cafes and bars are 3:00 pm from Sunday to Thursday.
-On Friday’s and Saturdays it’s 4:00 pm.
-Regular shops tend to open around 10:00 am and close around 7:00 pm.
-Entertainment and erotic related shops tend to open around 10:00 am and close around 10:00 pm.
+The latest closing time for cafes and bars are 3:00 am from Sunday to Thursday.
+On Friday’s and Saturdays it’s 4:00 am.

 Amsterdam, Red Light District, Oudezijds Voorburgwal.